Kansas/Kansas City Economy

 Principal Industrial Activity in Wyandotte County/Kansas City, KS

 - Meat processing

 The most recent population estimates show that the KC MSA is picking up the pace population-wise.
 The 14-county metro population now stands at 2,104,509.
 This is an increase of 90,774 since 2010.
-Also currently, the region ranks 15th among peer metros in GDP, 12th in quality jobs, and 12th in median household income.
-See Mid-America Regional Council for more information on the local economy.
+Also, currently, the region ranks 15th among peer metros in GDP, 12th in quality jobs, and 12th in median household income.
+Visit marc.org for more information on the local economy.

 Current Unemployment Rate

-The following data is from the Kansas Department of Labor and displays detailed information on Labor Force, Employment and Unemployment for Kansas City, KS.
+Visit the Kansas Department of Labor for detailed information on Labor Force, Employment and Unemployment for Kansas City, KS.